Amazon HQ2: Long Island City

-The subsidies offered to Amazon in New York include performance-based direct incentives of $1.525 billion based on whether the company created 25,000 jobs.
+The subsidies offered to Amazon in New York included performance-based direct incentives of $1.525 billion based on whether the company created 25,000 jobs.
 This included a refundable tax credit through the state's Excelsior Program of up to $1.2 billion, calculated as a percentage of the salaries Amazon expects to pay employees over the following 10 years.
-Additionally, the Empire State Development Corporation would give Amazon a cash grant of $325 million based on the occupancy rates of HQ2 buildings over in the following 10 years.
-Under an agreement with New York City's government, half of the property taxes for the city's HQ2 campus would be waived, and the exempt amount would go to the city's PILOT (payment in lieu of taxes) fund to pay for infrastructure improvements in New York City.
-Both states proposed that Amazon be given access to a helipad, and the New York state government also promised to upgrade infrastructure in conjunction with HQ2's construction there.
+The Empire State Development Corporation also offered Amazon a cash grant of $325 million based on the occupancy rates of HQ2 buildings over in the following 10 years.
+Half of the property taxes for the city's HQ2 campus would be waived, and the tax payments would go to the city's PILOT (payment in lieu of taxes) fund to pay for infrastructure improvements in New York City.
+Both states proposed that Amazon be given access to a helipad, and the New York state government also promised to upgrade nearby infrastructure.
 Officials estimated that Amazon's move would generate $27 billion in taxes for the city and state.

 Amazon was said to have chosen New York City as one of the sites for HQ2 because of the city's highly skilled pool of talent; existing tech, finance, and media industries; and strong university system, including Columbia University and Cornell Tech.

 Cancellation of New York portion

 After the HQ2 campus in New York City was announced, officials representing parts of Queens, such as U.S. Representative-elect Alexandria Ocasio-Cortez, Councilman Jimmy Van Bramer, State Senator Michael Gianaris, and Assemblyman Ron Kim, announced their disapproval.
 Ocasio-Cortez, Van Bramer, and Gianaris all expressed concern that Amazon would receive tax breaks while critical infrastructure, such as the New York City Subway, was deteriorating, and the New York City public school system and New York City Health Department were underfunded.
-In a Twitter post, Ocasio-Cortez raised further concerns about the affordability of housing in Queens, since housing prices around the HQ2 campus in Queens began rising in anticipation of the campus's construction.
+Ocasio-Cortez raised concerns about the affordability of housing in Queens, since housing prices around the HQ2 campus in Queens began rising in anticipation of the campus's construction.
 Kim and Fordham University professor Zephyr Teachout wrote an opinion piece in The New York Times in which they stated that the city should "not offer incentives and giveaways to an internet giant known for squashing small businesses."

-Politico reported that the Long Island City location would be built on land intended for 6,000 homes, including 1,500 affordable housing units.
-New York State Senate member Michael Gianaris said, "The more we learn about this deal, the worse it gets."
+The Long Island City location would be built on land previously planned for 6,000 homes, including 1,500 affordable housing units.
+It was criticized by New York State Senate member Michael Gianaris.
 However, polls showed that the majority of New York City residents approved of the deal with Amazon.